Payphone: United Kingdom

-In the UK, payphones have been deregulated.
-The great majority of them are still operated by British Telecom (BT) but other providers exist, mostly in urban areas.
-Hull, Manchester, London, Cardiff and Glasgow, at the turn of the 21st century, have a greater concentration of non-BT payphones, since BT has been removing payphones which are unprofitable in terms of having few or no calls made in a financial year.
+The telephone system was privatised in 1984, operated by British Telecom, still a monopoly.
+Phone cards were introduced for paying for calls.
+Payphones were later deregulated, no longer a BT monopoly.
+The great majority of them are still operated by British Telecom (BT) but other companies provide services, mostly in urban areas.
+Hull, Manchester, London, Cardiff and Glasgow, at the turn of the 21st century, have a greater concentration of non-BT payphones, since BT has been removing many payphones which are unprofitable.
+The use of payphones declined greatly in Britain, as everywhere, with the explosive growth of mobile telephones.